CanadianGreg/SF314-52-macOS/README.md

 # WIP (November 1, 2018)
 # macOS for Acer Swift 3 SF314-52
-This project is to give the SF314-52 an almost complete and functional build of macOS 10.13 High Sierra
+This project is to give the SF314-52 an almost complete and functional build of macOS 10.14.1 Mojave

 ## My Specs
-Model: SF314-52

-Bios: 1.07
+BIOS: 1.07

 CPU: Intel i5-8250U